I am a food enthusiast and am always trying new recipes. I love to garden, get crafty, and read a good book!

 - Add 2 more tablespoons of butter to the pan and cook mushrooms on medium-high heat until they are fork-tender, about 5 minutes.
-If pan becomes to dry, add a small drizzle of olive oil to the pan and continue to cook.
-Once cooked, add zucchini and onion mixture back into the pan and stir to combine.
+If the pan becomes too dry, add a small drizzle of olive oil to the pan and continue to cook.
+Once cooked, add the zucchini and onion mixture back into the pan and stir to combine.
 Set aside until time to plate.

 - For the sauce: add avocado, lemon juice, olive oil, and tamari/soy sauce to a blender or food processor and blend until creamy.